Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 * A Numpy ``array`` containing the Prior FIM
 * Local and global optimization solver

-Below is a list of arguments that Pyomo.DOE expects the user to provide.
+Below is a list of arguments that Pyomo.DoE expects the user to provide.

 param_init : ``dictionary``
     A ``dictionary`` of parameter names and values.
 If they are an indexed variable, put the variable name and index in a nested ``Dictionary``.